msintuneappsdk/intune-app-wrapping-tool-mac/README.md

 * -o  <output_file>    Used in conjunction with -c parameter to specify the output path
 * -v  Verbose: Produces additional progress output and error diagnostics.

-Note: After you download IntuneAppUtil to your Mac device, you may need to assign read and execute permission to it.
+Note: After you download IntuneAppUtil to your Mac device, you may need to assign read and execute permissions to it.